Food loss and waste: Food and agricultural nonprofits

+Non-profit organizations concerned with food distribution often suffer waste due to improper handling.
+This results from poor training of volunteers and an unpredictable supply and demand, which makes the enforcement of proper handling difficult in these organizations.

 Consumption

 Consumers are directly and indirectly responsible for wasting a lot of food, which could for a large part be avoided if they were willing to accept suboptimal food (SOF) that deviates in sensory characteristics (odd shapes, discolorations) or has a best-before date that is approaching or has passed, but is still perfectly fine to eat.
 In addition to inedible and edible food waste generated by consumers, substantial amounts of food is wasted through food overconsumption, also referred to as metabolic food waste, estimated globally as 10% of foods reaching the consumer.
 Several interventions have been designed to achieve food waste reduction at the consumer level, such as reducing portion size and changing plates.
 However, despite being practical to some extent, these interventions can result in unintended consequences due to the lack of understanding of underlying causes and what influences consumers to act on specific behaviors.
 Unintended consequences, for example, could be prioritizing unhealthy food at the expense of healthy food or reduced consumption and calorie intake in general.